nateshmbhat/pyttsx3/README.md

 engine.runAndWait()
 ```

-2. fix VoiceAge key error
+3. fix VoiceAge key error

-3. fix for sapi save_to_file when it run on machine without outputsream device.
+4. fix for sapi save_to_file when it run on machine without outputsream device.

-4. add memory support for espeak(not tested).
+5. fix  save_to_file does not work on mac os ventura error.

 NOTE:

 if save_to_file with BytesIO, there is no wav header in the BytesIO.
 the format of the bytes data is that 2-bytes = one sample.

 if you want to add a header, the format of the data is:
 1-channel.
 2-bytes of sample width.
 22050-framerate.